 The addition of energy storage to an existing or new utility-scale PV installation allows system owners and operators the opportunity to capture additional revenues.
 Six distinct solar plus storage use cases are discussed below.
-DC-coupled storage allows project owners to access all six of these use cases, and, as compared with AC-coupling, three use cases are only available with the DC-coupled approach — clipping recapture, curtailment recapture and low voltage harvest.
+DC coupled energy storage allows project owners to access all six of these use cases, and, as compared with AC coupling, three use cases are only available with the DC coupled approach — clipping recapture, curtailment recapture and low voltage harvest.

-Clipping is a phenomenon where the DC-AC PV inverter has hit its peak AC output, for example 1MWAC, and therefore must drive the PV DC array voltage off of the maximum power point in order to effectively curtail the PV array.
-It is not possible to move or shunt this power to an AC-coupled battery system because doing so would force the PV inverter to exceed its rating to pass any excess PV energy onto the common AC bus.
+Clipping is a phenomenon where the PV inverter has hit its peak AC output and therefore must drive the PV DC array voltage off of the maximum power point in order to effectively curtail the PV array.
+It is not possible to move or shunt this power to an AC coupled battery system because doing so would force the PV inverter to exceed its rating to pass any excess PV energy onto the common AC bus.

-Instead, using a DC-coupled storage configuration, the DC-DC converter will charge the batteries directly from the DC bus with the excess energy that the PV inverter cannot use.
-In the simple example of Figure 1 where there is a 1MW AC inverter with a 1.4MW DC array, during that time of day with the array is producing greater than 1 MW DC — perhaps from 10am to 2pm — that excess energy can be used by the DC-DC converter to charge the batteries for discharge through the PV inverter later at a predetermined time when the either the PV output is low or when there is a peak demand on the grid for kWh production.
+Using a DC coupled storage configuration, the DC to DC converter charges the batteries directly from the DC bus with the excess energy that the PV inverter cannot use.
+In the simple example of Figure 2 where there is a 1MW AC inverter with a 1.4MW DC array, during the time of day with the array is producing greater than 1 MW DC — perhaps from 10am to 2pm — that excess energy can be used by the DC to DC converter to charge the batteries for discharge through the PV inverter later at a predetermined time when the either the PV output is low or when there is a peak demand on the grid for kWh production.